mix-margaret-d-jones-purple.jpg

 The Most Important Learning Experience Of All

-Also around that time (the mid-1980s), I lost my voice.
+In the mid-1980s while still singing in choirs at Uni I lost my voice.
 I was completely mute, speechless.
-This lead me to have six weeks of speech therapy.
+This lead me to have six weeks of speech therapy (with Thea Peterson).
 Now THAT was a useful experience.
 I draw on what I learnt there every day.

 In retrospect it was easy to see why I lost my voice.
 It was due to several factors which had existed for a long time but which had not previously all occurred simultaneously, plus some new things happening around the same time which became the 'straw that broke the camel's back'.
 This experience really helped me understand how the voice (singing and speaking) really works, how to put it all together, what the danger signs are, and how to avoid progressing to full-blown dysphonia.